ReginaExMachina/fire-emblem-matcher/README.md

 ###Description

 Matching Fire Emblem characters can be complicated.
-And it doesn't get any easier if you care about good supports AND making the best possible child unit for combat.
+It doesn't get any easier if you care about good supports AND making the best possible child unit for combat.

 This program is designed to help players out.